 This last myth in particular has gone viral and needs to be dispelled.Continue reading “What Nobody Is Telling You About Fixed Rate Mortgages”

 I originally posted a breakdown of how mortgage penalties are calculated by different lenders on January 4, 2011.

 A recent article outlining how TD Bank charged a $30,000 mortgage penalty to a woman forced to sell her home due to the Covid-19 pandemic shows how this remains relevant today.

 WE TOOK THE MYSTERY OUT OF HOW PENALTIES ARE CALCULATED

 We decided this needed a more detailed explanation… but a strange thing happened when we started to answer these questions.
 We made a startling discovery.
 We caution you – the results could get your blood boiling if you’ve had to pay a penalty!

 We found that the banks have shrunk or reduced the spreads between their Posted and Discounted rates on shorter-term mortgages over the past few years… and this has had a huge impact on Interest Rate Differential (IRD) penalty calculations.
-Continue reading “Mortgage Penalties: You could pay thousands to break your mortgage depending on your lender!”
+Continue reading “Beware of Mortgage Penalties”